Fujifilm X100VI Review

 I had an X100S for a while and I still look back at the photos and recall how effortless it was to use, and I captured moments I otherwise wouldn’t have.
 I even used it for wedding gigs along with my Canon DSLRs.

-With the X100VI the spirit of an X100 camera hasn’t changed but it has evolved considerably with new tech.
+The spirit of an X100 camera hasn’t changed with the X100VI, but it has evolved considerably with new technology.

-When this review was posted the X100VI retailed for $1,599.00 and five and a half months after its announcement it was still not readily available.
+When this review was posted, the X100VI retailed for $1,599.00, and five and a half months after its announcement, it was still not readily available.

 Specs